2DegreesInvesting/ds.tidyeda/README.md

 Objectives:

--   Explore the covariation between two categorical variablesm mapping count to area.
+-   Explore the covariation between two categorical variables.

--   Explore the covariation between two categorical variablesm mapping count to colour-fill.
+-   Map count to area and to colour-fill.

 -   Explore the covariation between two continuous variables.

--   Solve over-plotting with transparency.

--   Solve over-plotting with square and hexagonal bins.
+-   Solve over-plotting with transparency and bins.

--   Categorize a continuous variable and visualize covariation with a boxplot.
+-   Categorize a continuous variable then use a boxplot.

--   Map the width of a boxplot to the number of ubservations.
+-   Map the width of a boxplot to the number of data points.

 ## Next